LKirst/lie-esl/_posts/2026-02-22-transition-phrases.md

 ### Contrast and concession

-- Direct contrast: However, … / By contrast, … / In contrast, …
+- Direct contrast: However, … / By contrast, … / In contrast, … / On the one
+hand ...
+On the other hand ...
 - Concession: Although …, … / Despite + noun/gerund, … / Nevertheless, …
 - Alternatives: Alternatively, …